storopoli/storopoli.com/content/blog/2025-05-24-beauty-of-math-incompleteness/index.md

 That is how mathematics won my mind.
 Now, how it won my heart is a different story.
-It has to do with the beauty of math's incompleteness.
+It has to do with the beauty of math's incompleteness and self-referential paradoxes.
-And this is what I want to talk about in this post, along with some contextual history and some theorem proving in [Agda](https://agda.readthedocs.io/).

 ## Cantor and multiple infinities